 The Solution: Triple7 Heavy Duty

-The perfect solution for the Sydney Oopera House proved to be Triple7 Heavy Duty cleaner which provided better results than the previous regime without concerns of toxic run-off or damage to the building.
-The solution proved to be cost effective and required no change to the maintenance regime.
+The perfect solution for the Sydney Opera House proved to be Triple7 Heavy Duty cleaner which provided better results than the previous regime without concerns of toxic run-off or damage to the building.
+The solution proved to be cost-effective and required no change to the maintenance regime.

-Triple7 is a range of highly powerful, 100% bio based, industrial and commercial grade cleaners and degreasers that are non-toxic, protect the cleaning surface, are environmentally friendly, and safe for use in sensitive environments.
-Triple7 formulations are homogenous blends of colloids, organic sequesterants and hyper-wetting agents that become ‘super active’ when processed together.
+Triple7 is a range of highly powerful, 100% bio-based, industrial and commercial grade cleaners and degreasers that are non-toxic, protect the cleaning surface, are environmentally friendly, and safe for use in sensitive environments.
+Triple7 formulations are homogenous blends of colloids, organic sequestrants and hyper-wetting agents that become ‘super active’ when processed together.